isaiahsam/SignaSure-Web/TERMS_OF_SERVICE.md

 ## 6. Document Privacy and Security

+### IMPORTANT: How Your Document Data is Used

+**When you analyze a document:**
+1. **Local Processing**: The document image stays on your device.
+We use on-device OCR (Google ML Kit) to extract text.
+2. **Sent to Google**: The extracted text is sent to **Google's Gemini AI servers** for analysis.
+3. **Google's Use of Data**: When using the free Gemini API:
+   - **Google may use your document text to improve their AI services**, including training machine learning models
+   - **Google may retain your data** beyond the processing period
+   - **Google employees may review** some content for quality assurance
+   - Your data is subject to [Google's Privacy Policy](https://policies.google.com/privacy)

+### What This Means for Your Privacy

+⚠️ **IMPORTANT - READ CAREFULLY:**
+- **Your contract text is NOT private from Google** when using this App
+- **Do NOT upload highly confidential, sensitive, or proprietary documents** if you need guaranteed privacy
+- Examples of documents you should NOT upload:
+  - Non-disclosure agreements (NDAs) with strict confidentiality
+  - Contracts with trade secrets or proprietary business information
+  - Documents with personal financial information (SSN, bank accounts)
+  - Medical or health-related contracts (HIPAA-protected)
+  - Attorney-client privileged documents

+**By using this App, you consent to sending your document text to Google's servers under these terms.**

 ### Your Documents
-- Documents are stored locally on your device
+- Documents and images are stored **locally on your device only**
-- We do NOT store your documents on our servers
+- We do NOT store your documents or images on our servers
-- Extracted text is sent to Google Gemini AI for analysis
+- Extracted text is sent to Google Gemini AI for analysis (as described above)
-- You can delete documents from the App at any time
+- You can delete documents from the App at any time (deletion only affects local storage)

 ### Security
+- All data transmission uses HTTPS encryption
+- Google's servers have enterprise-grade security
 - We implement industry-standard security measures
 - However, no system is 100% secure
 - You are responsible for device security (lock screen, encryption, etc.)
-- Do not upload highly sensitive documents without understanding the risks

 ## 7. Intellectual Property